-How to Tell If You Have Microsoft 365 Copilot Premium or Basic
+How to Tell If You Have a Microsoft 365 Copilot License (paid) or Microsoft 365 Copilot Chat (free)

 Why It Was Confusing Before

 Every M365 Enterprise user gets Microsoft 365 Copilot Chat for free.
-The paid upgrade — Microsoft 365 Copilot — adds the ability to reason over your Microsoft Graph data (emails, files, meetings, and more).
+The paid upgrade — Microsoft 365 Copilot — adds the ability to reason over your Microsoft Graph data (emails, files, channels, meetings, and more).
 The old way to tell the difference was to look for Work and Web tabs at the top of the Copilot app: licensed users saw both tabs, while free users did not.
+This method still exist.

 Then Microsoft rolled Copilot into the ribbon of Word, Excel, and PowerPoint for everyone — licensed or not.
-That removed the last easy visual distinction and made it even harder to know which version you were running.
+That removed the last easy visual distinction, making it even harder to tell which version you were running.

 Find the Premium Label in the Copilot App

-Open the Microsoft 365 Copilot app from your desktop or the web.
+Now, when you open the Microsoft 365 Copilot app from your desktop or the web.
 Look in the bottom-left corner of the window.
 Below your name, you will now see M365 Copilot (Premium) if you have a paid license.
+This is not a name change; it is just a label letting you know you have Microsoft 365 Copilot (a paid license).

 Click on that label to see exactly what your Premium license includes, such as Work IQ — the ability to reason over all your Microsoft Graph items like emails, documents, and calendar events.